-Using User Context Filters via SID
+Using the User Context Filter via SID

 For Privilege Manager Cloud, the User Context Filter via SID can be used if (Azure) AD synchronization has not been set up but the SID of the group is known.
-When creating the filter, enter the
+The server sends the group and user memberships for use in the filter.